Real decomposable maps on operator systems: Other applications of Dec

 {\bf Remark.} Corollaries 9.69 and 9.70 in \cite{P} are valid in the real case, by complexification, as are 9.71--9.75.
 We leave these to the reader.

 {\bf Acknowledgements.} We acknowledge support from NSF Grant DMS-2154903.
 We thank Christian Le Merdy for very helpful discussions and historical comments, and for thinking about some difficult questions which we asked him.
+We also thank Ping Zhong for discussions on an aspect of this.